yardenshafir/PoolViewer/README.md

 The app parses a memory dmp of a Windows 10 RS5+ machine, which can be created with livekd:
 `livekd.exe -ml -k <path to kd.exe> -o c:\temp\live.dmp`

+Another option is analyzing the live machine - this is done by creating a temporary dmp file of the live machine and analyzing it.
+This option requires running PoolViewer as admin.